Medical Spa in New Jersey

 “The P Shot is based on the body’s natural ability to heal itself.
 This procedure uses platelet-rich plasma to rejuvenate the penis.
 Platelet-rich plasma is produced with the patient’s own body, when a small sample of blood is extracted and then spun in a centrifuge to concentrate the amount of growth factors and healing plasma present in blood.
-This is then injected into the

 Most Frequent Questions And Answers